bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

    ![BigCommerce App](https://storage.googleapis.com/bigcommerce-production-dev-center/images/BigCommerce-app-image.png "The Stripe dashboard's new account dropdown menu")

-4. Make sure that the left side of your Stripe Dashboard's top menu bar indicates that you're in the app-specific account.
+4. For the remainder of this instruction sequence, make sure that the left side of your Stripe Dashboard's top menu bar indicates that you're in the app-specific account.

+5. Enable [Stripe Connect for Platforms](https://dashboard.stripe.com/test/connect/accounts/overview). (>>> this is a test link; should it be a test in production? do we have to sign up for connect again in production?).
+Select **Platform or Marketplace**, then click the **Continue** button at the lower right.

+7. Finally, configure app-specific account's [Stripe Connect settings](https://dashboard.stripe.com/test/settings/connect).

+6. Use the following steps to locate your app's Stripe client secret:

    a.
 Click **Developer** on the dashboard landing page's upper right, then click **API keys** in the left menu bar.
 Make sure that the **Viewing test data** option is toggled on at the page's upper right.
 Alternatively, use the direct link to [view test keys](https://dashboard.stripe.com/test/apikeys).
 When you put the app into production, toggle off **View test data** or use the direct link to [view live keys](https://dashboard.stripe.com/apikeys).

    b.
 In the **Standard Keys** section of the page, click **Reveal test key** to view and copy the app-specific account's secret key.

    c.
-The app-specific secret key will be an environment variable; take note of it for use later in this guide.
+Later in this guide, you'll add the app-specific client ID and secret key to your app's [environment variables]; take note of it for use later in this guide.

-5. Making sure that the left side of your Stripe Dashboard's top menu bar still indicates that you're in the app-specific account, [enable Stripe Connect for Platforms](https://dashboard.stripe.com/test/connect/accounts/overview). (>>> this is a test link; should it be a test in production? do we have to sign up for connect again in production?)

-   a.
-Select **Platform or Marketplace** and continue.

-   b.
-Complete the platform profile at some point before you submit the app for approval or put a private version into production.
-We suggest using these answers:
-      - For **Industry**, select **Other**.
-  >>> Sarah stopped
-      - Select **From your seller/service provider's website or app** for where customers purchase products or services.
-      - Select **The name of the seller/service provider using your platform** for whose name is on the customer's credit card statement.
-      - Select **The seller/service provider using your platform** for who should be contacted if customers have a dispute or complaint.
-6. Configure your Connect settings here: https://dashboard.stripe.com/test/settings/connect

    a.
 Copy **Test mode client ID**.
 In a later step, you will use the client ID to update the environment variable `NEXT_PUBLIC_STRIPE_CLIENT_ID` in the .env file.